Eagles put Hurts on stumbling, bumbling Broncos in 30-13 rout

 But Shula stuck with the run on the next possession and Williams got the Broncos going with an 11-yard run.
 Gordon after the end-of-quarter field switch exploded for 15 yards, setting up first and goal from the 8.
 Gordon finished it off with a run around right end for 7 yards, then walked in from the 1.

-Defensive offside made it first and goal from the 4.
-And the Broncos went no further.
-A run and two incompletions left the Broncos short, and 21-yard Brandon McManus field goal tied it, 10-10 with 13:38 left in the first half.
+Defensive offside made it first and goal from the 4, and the Broncos went no further.
+A run and two incompletions left the Broncos short, and a 21-yard Brandon McManus field goal tied it 10-10 with 13:38 left in the first half.

 The Eagles added another late field goal from Elliott, who was good from 52 yards after Watkins dropped a touchdown pass.
 Still, the Eagles were up, 20-10 at the break.

-The Broncos’ offense had just 8 first downs and 127 yards at the intermission.
+The Broncos’ offense had just eight first downs and 127 yards at the intermission.

-It's understandable in the high stakes NFL -- Sutton tore an ACL making a tackle on an interception return last year and the slightly built Bridgewater, who missed two seasons with his own ACL injury, would have been placed in harm's way had he tried to tackle to Slay.
+It's an understandable action within the high-stakes NFL.
+Sutton tore an ACL making a tackle on an interception return last year, and the slightly built Bridgewater, who missed two seasons with his own ACL injury, would have been placed in harm's way had he tried to tackle Slay.
+Both are in the final years of their contracts.

+“I see a guy trying for the block, and I’m just thinking maybe I can force the ball back inside and one of our guys will make the tackle,'' Bridgewater said.

-But it's not the type of all-for-one spirit seen with, say, Super Bowl contenders.
+Still, it's not the all-for-one spirit fans like to see.
 The Broncos, at 5-5, appear closer to another wait-til-next-year finish.
+They will host the Chargers in two weeks.

 Broncos podcast: Klis' Mike Drop